This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- Then, top one side with 4-6 slices of leftover ham (or about 12 slices of deli ham).
+- Top the bottom half of the rolls with 8-10 slices cheese, and the other half with 4-6 slices leftover ham (or 12 slices deli ham).

 Notes